stanwood/Harlow/README.md

 ![logs-2](Media/logs-2.png)

-3. Set `Bridging-Header-DEBUG.h` in the relevant configuratiosn in the build settings.
+3. Set `Bridging-Header-DEBUG.h` in the relevant configurations in the build settings.

 ![logs-3](Media/logs-3.png)